sonejiMeet/TinySpacer/README.md

 ./build.bat
 ```

+## Tips
+Personally, I have created a task scheduler that triggers **At log on** with **Run with highest privileges**, because the Hide/Show win32 callback in Tinyspacer wont touch windows that ran as administrator.
+But if TinySpacer launches with highest privileg then it can handle them as well.

+P.S.
 TinySpacer is a single exe, a tray icon, and a couple of hotkeys.
 That’s it.
-Enjoy!